taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 An older man, watching the video on the eSyrup bubble with arms crossed and a deep frown on his face, snorts derisively and crosses his arms.

 Older man: **"Hard to dispute that.
 But Asoka's story also suggests that the Orbiters *are* clever, organized, and motivated.
-If they are able to create monstrous Beasts, and deploy an entire regiment of their military force in less than a month, based on some fleeting, blurry satellite images, what might they do if they realised that one of their 'magical tree people' from the Red Zone..."**
+If they are able to create monstrous Beasts, and deploy an entire regiment of their military force in less than a month, based on some fleeting, blurry satellite images, what might they do if they realised that one of the 'magical tree people' from the Red Zone..."**

 He turns hard eyes to Min.

-Older man: **"...has conveniently brought herself into orbit, where they can easily capture and dissect her?"**
+Older man: **"...has conveniently brought herself into orbit, where they can easily capture her?"**

 Min opens her mouth indignantly, but Jina cuts in first.